JeffShepherd/Rancid-Tomatillos-V2/README.md

 This project is definitely not Rotten Tomatoes.
 Nor is it Netflix.
 Nor is it IMDB.
 It’s R A N C I D T O M A T I L L O S. Very different!

-_Rancid Tomatillos_ is is a [Turing School of Software and Design](https://turing.io/) Module 3 paired project.
+_Rancid Tomatillos_ is a [Turing School of Software and Design](https://turing.io/) Module 3 paired project.
 The purpose of this project is to create a dynamic application that leverages an API to receive, and display, movie data.
 A user can search and filter a long list of movies, as well as view detailed information about a specific movie by clicking on it.
 To create this application, we leveraged React, React Router, JavaScript, HTML, and CSS to create the front-end.
 As we worked, we used Cypress for test-driven development of our application.